nothendev/startmc/README.md

 # startmc

-A CLI tool for launching Minecraft clients.
+A CLI tool and library for launching Minecraft clients.

 ## Features